nasa/ogma/ogma-cli/README.md

 To install Ogma from source, users must have the tools GHC and Cabal installed.
-At this time, we recommend GHC 8.6 and a version of Cabal between 2.4 and 3.2 (however, these instructions have been tested with GHC 8.10 and Cabal to 3.6).
+At this time, we recommend GHC 8.6 and a version of Cabal between 2.4 and 3.2 (however, these instructions have been tested with GHC 8.10 and Cabal versions up to 3.6).

 On Debian or Ubuntu Linux, both can be installed with: